hms-networks/flexy-cumulocity-connector/README.md

 This project requires a minimum Ewon firmware version of 14.5 or higher.
 Older firmware versions may be incompatible and are not supported.

+### Network Requirements

+By default, this project connects to Cumulocity using MQTT over port 8883.
+Port 8883 must be permitted on the connected Ewon network(s).
+If the port has been changed, as described in the [Port (Port) configuration section](#port-port), the desired port must be permitted on the connected Ewon network(s).

 ## Configuration